popphp/pop-queue/README.md

 $queue->processAll();
 ```

 If the job is valid, it will run.
-In this case, it will produce this to the screen:
+In this case, it will produce this output:

 ```text
 This is job #1